Dev-Daljeet/TemperatureConverter/README.md

 Step 2: Open the project in IDE.
 For zip file, unzip the project or import the project into IDE.

-Step 3: Go to src\main\java\convertTemperatureUnits and compile and run the class UserInterface.
+Step 3: Go to src\main\java\com.mycompany.convertTemperatureUnits and compile and run the class UserInterface.

 Step 4: Enter any value (double value) in input field.
 Then, choose units for convert from and convert to.
 Lastly, click on convert button.
 Result will be displayed in text area at bottom of GUI.